-The work of the Ethical Council
+The work of the Council on Ethics

 The First, Second, Third and Fourth AP Funds have been given the same assignment by the Swedish Parliament; that is, to achieve high returns at a low level of risk.
 In so doing, the Funds must exercise ethical and environmental consideration without compromising the overall objective of attaining a high return.
 On the basis of this assignment, the Funds have formulated a set of core values – “to act in accordance with the principles on engagement, action, and change, with the aim of making a difference.”